The original series

 - Slowly Slipping Into Evil: Her story arc in Fire Walk With Me.
 She manages to save her soul, but not her life, at the end.

-- Stepford Smiler: Type A. She kept up a very good and wholesome image while her life was falling apart at the seems.
+- Stepford Smiler: Type A. She kept up a very good and wholesome image while her life and sanity was falling apart at the seems.